AbdelrahmanElzemrany/Estimated-Inverse-Dynamics-Model-Based-CTC_for_RRR-RobotArm-/README.md

 # Estimated-Inverse-Dynamics-Model-Based-CTC_for_RRR-RobotArm

-An end-to-end parameter estimation framework and model-based Computed Torque Controller (CTC) for a 3R RRR serial robotic manipulator.
+An end-to-end parameter estimation framework and model-based Computed Torque Controller (CTC) for an RRR serial robotic manipulator.
 Built using Simulink, Simscape Multibody, and MATLAB.
 ## 📝 Project Overview

 Conventional model-free controllers (such as standalone PD loops) suffer from severe tracking degradation when executing high-speed, multi-joint trajectories.
 Because these reactive loops only respond *after* tracking errors have already developed, they cannot compensate for the heavy, non-linear effects of joint cross-coupling, centrifugal forces, Coriolis acceleration, and gravitational pull.